Slacker (film): Plot

 Slacker follows a single day in the life of an ensemble of mostly under-30 bohemians and misfits in Austin, Texas.
-The film follows various eccentric and misfit characters and scenes, never staying with one character or conversation for more than a few minutes before picking up someone else in the scene and following them.
+The film follows various eccentric and misfit characters and scenes, never staying with one character or conversation for more than a few minutes before moving on to someone else in the scene and following them.

-The characters include a talkative taxi passenger (played by Linklater), a UFO buff who insists the U.S. has been on the moon since the 1950s, a JFK conspiracy theorist, an elderly anarchist who befriends a man trying to rob his house, a television set collector, and a hipster woman trying to sell a Madonna pap smear.
+The characters include a talkative taxi passenger (played by Linklater), a UFO buff who insists the U.S. has been on the moon since the 1950s, a JFK conspiracy theorist, an elderly anarchist who befriends a man trying to rob his house, a television set collector, and a woman trying to sell a Madonna pap smear.
 The woman selling the pap smear appears on the film poster, and was played by Butthole Surfers drummer Teresa Taylor.

-Other characters include a woman hiding a black eye behind sunglasses who offers a random pick of Oblique Strategies to passers-by, a young man who perhaps accidentally or perhaps intentionally has run over his mother with the family car, three renters in a rooming house who discover and read a pack of postcards on the floor of a fellow renter who has moved out, a young woman who has just arrived back in town after her parents put her in a mental hospital in Dallas, and a man who tries to convince a friend to throw a tent and a typewriter into a creek to in order to symbolically reject an ex-girlfriend.
+Other characters include a woman hiding a black eye behind sunglasses who offers a random pick of Oblique Strategies to passers-by, a young man who perhaps accidentally or perhaps intentionally has run over his mother with the family car, three renters in a rooming house who discover and read a pack of postcards on the floor of a fellow renter who has moved out, a young woman who has just arrived back in town after her parents put her in a mental hospital in Dallas, and a man who tries to convince a friend to throw a tent and a typewriter into a creek to reject an ex-girlfriend symbolically.